-Interim Measures: Interim measures include support or accommodations, protective measures, and/or restrictive directives intended to protect the safety and well-being of the parties and the university community and to promote an accessible educational environment.
+Interim Measures: Interim measures include support or accommodations, protective measures, and/or restrictive directives intended to protect the safety and well-being of the parties and/or the university community or to promote an accessible educational environment.

-Investigator: A person(s) who has been identified and trained to gather information in cases which involve alleged violations of the Code of Student Conduct.
+Investigator: A person(s) who has been identified and trained to gather information in cases that involve alleged violations of the Code of Student Conduct.
 The investigator shall be a member of the university community and not an individual who is suspended or expelled or under any other conduct outcome.
-An individual who is charged in same fact pattern related to the complaint may not serve as an investigator.
+An individual charged with the same fact pattern related to the complaint may not serve as an investigator.

 Mediation: Mediation is a process in which two individuals or groups meet to resolve a conflict with the facilitation and help of a neutral third party.
-Mediation sessions are generally one hour long and are conducted confidentially by Office of Community Standards and Title IX staff or affiliates.
+Mediation sessions are generally one hour long and are conducted confidentially by the Office of Community Standards or affiliates.